 In 1920, fifteen years after Anglade’s death, the French sold their shares and the winery became wholly Spanish.
 King Alfonso XIII visits the winery in 1903 and in 1925.
 Ernest Hemingway will do so in 1956.

 The end of the Prohibition Law in the US in 1933 and the revival of the Regulatory Council in 1953 gave a boost to the exports of Rioja wines.
 Franco-Españolas has a presence in the big European cities, as well as in Caracas, Buenos Aires, Havana and New York.
 1964 is an excellent vintage, perhaps the best of the century

-The businessman Marcos Eguizábal (1919 – 2009) bought Bodegas Franco-Españolas in 1984 and the first centenary of the winery was celebrated in 1990.
-In 2012, the images of the Diamante and Rioja Bordón wines were overhauled and in 2013 the winery received the ‘The Best of’ award for Wine Tourism in the ‘Innovative Experiences’ category.
+In 1984, the businessman Marcos Eguizábal (1919 – 2009) bought Bodegas Franco-Españolas, and in 1990 the first centenary of the Bodega was celebrated.
+In 2012 the image of the Diamante and Rioja Bordón wines was renewed, and in 2013 the winery received the ‘The Best of’ award for Wine Tourism in the category of Innovative Experiences.

 In 2015 the winery celebrates its 125th anniversary and in 2016, Borja Eguizábal assumes management, giving way to the third generation of the Eguizábal family as owners of the winery.
 In 2017, Rioja Bordón was relaunched, which became Bordón, with a new concept: “Unabashedly classic”.

 Its privileged location, on the banks of the Ebro River, has made Bodegas Franco-Españolas a witness to the history of Logroño.
 In the hands of the Eguizábal Family since 1984, it is currently immersed in new projects and is a benchmark among the leisure and cultural offer of La Rioja with its varied wine tourism proposals.